- We advise you to exercise a high degree of caution in Papua New Guinea (PNG) because of the high levels of serious crime.

-Given the difficult terrain, extreme weather conditions and the condition of some remote airfields in PNG, flying in PNG carries greater safety risks than flying in Australia.
-Since 2000 over 20 aircraft accidents have occurred in Papua New Guinea.
+Given the difficult terrain, extreme weather conditions and the condition of some remote airfields, flying in PNG carries greater safety risks than flying in Australia.
+Since 2000 over 20 aircraft accidents have occurred in PNG.
 Fatal incidents include:

 - On 25 November 2013, a Tropicair charter flight crashed in Gulf Province killing three people, including an Australian.